mapbox/variant/README.md

 ## Limitations

-* The `variant` can not hold references (something like `variant<int&>` is no possible).
+* The `variant` can not hold references (something like `variant<int&>` is not possible).
 You might want to try `std::reference_wrapper` instead.

 ## Benchmarks